Time-Lapse Photography How-to Guide

 The other thing I love taking in time-lapse are people in motion.
 You might even consider this a form of stop-motion.
 I set the camera so that I can move between intervals, about two seconds.
 If you go longer, it makes the process extremely tedious.
 If you’re close enough to hear the camera taking pictures, you can move in-between shots.

-For the most part you want to lock the ISO and exposure settings on the camera.
-If your camera is automatically determining the exposure at any given time, it may cause noticeable differences in each frame, creating an unwanted flicker effect.
+For the most part you want to lock the ISO, white balance, focus and exposure settings on the camera.
+If your camera is automatically determining the exposure and coloration at any given time, it may cause noticeable differences in each frame, creating an unwanted flicker effect.

 The Panning / Dolly Time-lapse

 There are few things cooler than a moving time-lapse.
-The BBC employed this technique in their Planet Earth series with stunning results.
 It requires a bit of fancy machinery.
 Basically, you need a long dolly hooked up to an intervalometer.
 I’ve attempted to build this myself and failed miserably, but Dynamic Perception sells great time-lapse dollies.

 Hyper-lapse: A Moving Time-Lapse with Great Scale

-This technique is much like the moving timelapse on a slider, except the camera moves over a much larger area.
-You piece them together with advanced image stabilization techniques and results are amazing!
-It’s also my most popular timelapse technique tutorial on Youtube.
+This technique is much like the moving time-lapse on a slider, except the camera moves over a much larger area.
+You piece them together with advanced image stabilization techniques (warp stabilizer in AfterEffects for example) and the results are amazing!
+It’s also our most popular time-lapse technique tutorial on Youtube.

 Tilt-shift: Making your scene look like a miniature